willslyman/CSCI-331-6-Group-1/README.md

 # CSCI-331-6-Group-1

 ## Abstract:
 This is our group project for Intro to Artificial Intelligence.
 It uses YOLO v11 to identify traffic signs in images.
-The project includes both a training run (`train.py`), tuning run (`tune.py`), and a prediction (`predict-random.py`).
+The project includes both a training run (`train.py`), tuning run (`tune.py`), and a prediction script for testing the model (`predict-random.py`).

 ## List of Developers
-Adam Rigdon
+- Adam Rigdon
-Leo Grover
+- Leo Grover
-Will Slyman
+- Will Slyman

 ## How to Run
 - **WARNING:** Depending on your OS and your Python install, you may need to tweaks the directory paths in the code to be **absolute** to make it run.